Spring Garden Revival

 Integration with Municipal Sidewalk, Curbing & ADA Accessibility Requirements

-Lawn edging adjacent to municipal sidewalks and curbing in Acton must comply with ADA accessibility standards, including flush transitions and curb ramps.
-Coordinate with the Building Department, Planning Board, and Engineering Department for project approval and integration with sidewalk replacement schedules.
-Public safety is paramount—install proper signage and barriers, and maintain emergency vehicle access.
-The Police Department may assist with traffic control during larger projects.
-All work must meet municipal engineering standards, and documentation is required for municipal contracts and final inspection.
+Lawn edging adjacent to sidewalks or curbing must comply with ADA standards, ensuring flush transitions and accessible curb ramps.
+Coordinate with the Building Department and Planning Board for oversight and with the Engineering Department for drainage integration.
+Public safety is paramount—use proper signage, barriers, and maintain emergency vehicle access.
+For projects affecting traffic, coordinate with the Police Department for control measures.
+All work must meet municipal engineering standards, and documentation is required for municipal contracts and final approval.

 Acton Planning Board